favorite kindle frenzy blogs

 Down and Out in Paris and London, George Orwell - never go to a restaurant staffed by the wretched and barely employed.

 The World Until Yesterday: What Can We Learn from Traditional Societies?, Jared Diamond - puts civilization nicely in perspective by examining its most primitive expressions.
-A bit heavy on personal anecdote for my tastes.
-Hard to finish.
+A bit heavy on personal anecdote for my taste.
+Perhaps unintentionally a paean to the state's monopoly on legitimate physical violence.

-The Long March: How the Cultural Revolution of the 1960s Changed America, Roger Kimball - Fascinating, as straw men go.
-Does not remotely deliver what the title promises, but rather a hand-picked bouquet of extreme radicalism.
+The Long March: How the Cultural Revolution of the 1960s Changed America, Roger Kimball - Everyone needs to know what happened at Cornell in 1969.

 The Last Superstition: A Refutation of the New Atheism, Edward Feser - High snark-levels risk alienating those who stand most to benefit from this otherwise magisterial response to popular atheism.
 Doubles as nice intro to Thomism.